California bar investigating Trump lawyer for ethic breaches - NewsBreak

 California bar investigating Trump lawyer for ethic breaches

-The State Bar of California says it is investigating a lawyer for former President Donald Trump for possibly breaking legal and ethical rules relating to the 2020 election.
+The State Bar of California says it is investigating well-known conservative attorney John Eastman for possible ethics violations after the one-time candidate for state attorney general argued former U.S. President Donald Trump could stay in office despite losing the 2020 election .

-John Eastman, the former dean of the Chapman University law school in Southern California , argued after the November 2020 election that then-Vice President Mike Pence could overturn the results and keep Trump in power.
+Eastman, the former dean of Chapman University law school in Southern California, was one of Trump's lawyers during the election .
+He wrote a memo that argued former Vice President Mike Pence could keep Trump in power by overturning the results of the election during a joint session of Congress convened to count electoral votes.
 Critics have likened that to instructions for staging a coup.

+Pence refused to do that.
+But on the day of the vote count, Eastman spoke at a rally of Trump supporters Washington.
+Shortly after that, Trump supporters attacked the U.S. Capitol.

-On Tuesday, the State Bar of California confirmed it has been investigating Eastman since September.
-Such investigations are usually kept secret, but the State Bar's rules say it can publicly confirm them “when warranted for protection of the public.”
+Tuesday, the State Bar of California confirmed it has been investigating Eastman since September for potentially breaking the law and state ethics rules “in relation to the November 2020 presidential election.”
+Such investigation s are usually kept secret, but the State Bar’s rules say it can publicly confirm them “when warranted for protection of the public.”

 In a news release, the bar said “details of the investigation must remain confidential” to comply with state law and “give the investigation the greatest chance of success.”